5 Matrices and Coordinate Representations

 5.10 The Space of Matrices and Linear Maps

-Theorem 5.27 Fix bases \mathcal{B} of \mathcal{V} and \mathcal{C} of \mathcal{W}, where \dim \mathcal{V} = n and \dim \mathcal{W} = m.
+Theorem 5.27 Fix bases \mathcal{B} of \mathcal{V} and \mathcal{C} of \mathcal{W}.
 The map \Phi : \mathcal{L}(\mathcal{V}, \mathcal{W}) \to M_{m \times n}(\mathbb{F}), \quad T \mapsto [T]_{\mathcal{B}}^{\mathcal{C}} is a vector space isomorphism.

-For injectivity, suppose \Phi(T) = 0, meaning [T]_{\mathcal{B}}^{\mathcal{C}} is the zero matrix.
-Then [T(v_j)]_{\mathcal{C}} = 0 for all j, so T(v_j) = 0 for all j by the injectivity of coordinate maps from Theorem 5.2.
-By Theorem 4.3, this forces T = 0.
-Thus \ker(\Phi) = \{0\}, and by Theorem 4.6, \Phi is injective.
+For injectivity, if [T]_{\mathcal{B}}^{\mathcal{C}} = 0 then [T(v_j)]_{\mathcal{C}} = 0 for all j, so T(v_j) = 0 for all j by injectivity of [\cdot]_{\mathcal{C}}.
+By Theorem 4.3, T = 0.

-Corollary 5.1 If \dim \mathcal{V} = n and \dim \mathcal{W} = m, then \dim \mathcal{L}(\mathcal{V}, \mathcal{W}) = mn.
+Corollary 5.1 \dim \mathcal{L}(\mathcal{V}, \mathcal{W}) = mn.

 5.11 Closing Remarks

 This chapter constructed the bridge between abstract linear algebra and computational matrix algebra.
 Coordinate maps [\cdot]_{\mathcal{B}} convert vectors into column vectors; matrix representations [T]_{\mathcal{B}}^{\mathcal{C}} convert linear maps into rectangular arrays.
-The fundamental identity [T(v)]_{\mathcal{C}} = [T]_{\mathcal{B}}^{\mathcal{C}} [v]_{\mathcal{B}} from Theorem 5.6 ensures that applying T in the abstract space corresponds precisely to matrix multiplication in coordinates.
+The fundamental identity [T(v)]_{\mathcal{C}} = [T]_{\mathcal{B}}^{\mathcal{C}} [v]_{\mathcal{B}} ensures that applying T abstractly corresponds exactly to matrix multiplication in coordinates.
+This correspondence allows us to translate between the two perspectives: subspaces associated with T correspond to subspaces associated with [T]_{\mathcal{B}}^{\mathcal{C}}, composition of maps corresponds to matrix multiplication, and so on.
+The coming chapters will leverage this machinery to study determinants, eigenvalues, and diagonalization.